dylan-govender/Lung-Cancer-Research-Application/README.md

 #  🫁 Lung Cancer Research Application

-A simple Streamlit app that is used for Lung Cancer Research.
-Uses Vision Transformer Models to predict on images.
+This is a simple Streamlit app demonstration used for Lung Cancer Research.
+Uses Vision Transformer Models to predict whether CT or Histopathological scan images are normal, benign, or malignant.

 [![Open in Streamlit](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://lung-cancer-research.streamlit.app/)